Nonopichy/CustomRecipe/README.md

 > <img src="img/gif1.gif" width="320" height="170" >

 # Tutorial:
-## Lombok:
-- Follow steps (plugin intellij): https://projectlombok.org/setup/intellij
-- Add [Lombok.jar](https://projectlombok.org/downloads/lombok.jar) in artifacts how you add bukkit
-## CustomRecipe:
-- Add [CustomRecipe.jar](https://github.com/Nonopichy/CustomRecipe/releases/download/CustomRecipe/CustomRecipe.jar) in artifacts (how you add bukkit and lombok)
+- Add [CustomRecipe.jar](https://github.com/Nonopichy/CustomRecipe/releases/download/CustomRecipe/CustomRecipe.jar) in artifacts (how you add bukkit)
-- Create a new instance of 'CustomRecipe' in your Main class
+- Create a new instance of 'CustomRecipe' in your JavaPlugin (Main).
-- Create a new instance of 'Recipe' add to 'CustomRecipe'
+- Create a new instance of 'Recipe' add to 'CustomRecipe'.
-- Execute method 'addRecipe' with the arguments
+- Execute method 'addRecipe' with the arguments.
+- Compile your plugin with CustomRecipe.jar inside.
 - :) Finish!
 Example?
 BELOW!

 ### Example Short: